-As I write this to you in November, I wish you a happy Seasons Greetings!
+As I write this to you in early November, I wish you a happy Seasons Greetings!

 No, I’m not talking about the upcoming winter holidays of Christmas, Haunauka, Solstice, Kwanzaa, or even Thanksgiving.
 I’m talking about this campaign and election time of year.